thojou/react-breadcrumb/README.md

 label | string | undefined | The label of this breadcrumb item path  | string | "/"       | The path of this breadcrumb item

-You can pass `addBreadcrumb` or `removeBreadcrumb` to you enhanced component to override the default state management functions.
+You can pass `addBreadcrumb` or `removeBreadcrumb` to your enhanced component to override the default state management functions.

 ## Example Project

 Want to see this package in action?
-Checkout the [codesandbox]() to see a working example of checkout this repository and start the example application by running the following commands:
+Have a look at [codesandbox](https://githubbox.com/thojou/react-breadcrumb/master/example) to see a working example or checkout this repository and start the example application by running the following commands:

 ```bash
 cd example/